Five and Ten Cent Annie: Plot

-Annie (Louise Fazenda), a spunky salesgirl at the local five-and-dime store, dreams of excitement beyond the counter.
-She shares a sweet affection with Elmer Peck (Clyde Cook), a shy but earnest street cleaner who secretly adores her.
-Elmer's mundane life takes a dramatic turn when he inherits a large fortune from his eccentric Uncle Adam (Tom Ricketts).
+Annie, a spunky salesgirl at the local five-and-dime store, dreams of excitement beyond the counter.
+She shares a sweet affection with Elmer Peck, a shy but earnest street cleaner who secretly adores her.
+Elmer's mundane life takes a dramatic turn when he inherits a large fortune from his eccentric Uncle Adam.

-Unbeknownst to Elmer, the inheritance comes with a peculiar clause: if Elmer dies without marrying, the entire fortune reverts to Briggs (William Demarest), his uncle's seemingly loyal servant.
+Unbeknownst to Elmer, the inheritance comes with a peculiar clause: if Elmer dies without marrying, the entire fortune reverts to Briggs, his uncle's seemingly loyal servant.
 Briggs, however, is far from faithful.
 Determined to claim the money for himself, the scheming valet begins a campaign of sabotage, planting traps and staging accidents to discredit or endanger Elmer.
-He even brings in a wild cast of accomplices—including a gold-digging blonde vamp (Gertrude Astor), a midget disguised as a baby (Eddie Haffner), and a bungling gang of burlesque bandits—to make Elmer's life a nonstop circus.
+He even brings in a wild cast of accomplices—including a gold-digging blonde vamp, a midget disguised as a baby, and a bungling gang of burlesque bandits—to make Elmer's life a nonstop circus.

 As Elmer's fortunes rise, so do the stakes.
 After multiple attempts to derail a romance between Elmer and Annie, Briggs hatches his boldest plan yet: he shanghais Elmer and puts him aboard a ship, hoping to keep him away from Annie long enough to invalidate the marriage clause.
 But Annie, clever and courageous, disguises herself as a crewman and sneaks aboard the ship.

 Just as Briggs prepares to dispose of Elmer for good, Annie signals the Coast Guard.
 A wild rescue ensues, with boats, brawls, and barrels of slapstick chaos.
 The Coast Guard storms the vessel and saves Elmer.
 Briggs is arrested, and his plot collapses in spectacular comedic fashion.

 Back on land, Annie and Elmer finally marry, securing the fortune—and more importantly, each other.
 They walk off into a future full of laughter, far from butlers, bandits, and bogus babies.